jehartzog/galaxy-autoscale/README.md

 ## Configuration Information

-### appName
+### appUrl

-This should be the end part of `https://galaxy.meteor.com/app/www.yourapp.com`, in this case `www.yourapp.com`.
+This should be the entire URL used to access your apps Galaxy management page, such as `https://galaxy.meteor.com/app/www.yourapp.com`.

+V2.0.0 and earlier only used `appName`, which assumed `https://galaxy.meteor.com/app/` only allowing the package to work in us-east-1.
+This was left in for compatibility.

 ## Scaling logic